angepol/music_reports/README.md

 **Step 2:**
 Create 2 pages using hooks to navigate between them

-Here I used React Router v6 with, I navigating between pages with useNavaigate();
+Here I used React Router v6 navigating between pages with useNavaigate();

 **Step 3:**
-Add a form with at least one input and a table to each page

-I have added a search input to each page
+Add a form with at least one input and a table to each page In this Application, I defined a component called TableData this contains a search input and a table of data.
+This component is rendered in two seperate pages. `SearchPageOne` and `searchPageTwo`.

 **Step 4:**
 Add data to the tables using an ajax call.
 If you have an existing dataset you can use it.